Dynatrace/DCRUM-ISO8583-Decode/README.md

 # ISO 8583 script for DC RUM

-The script enables you to monitor the applications using the ISO 8583 protocol to exchange electronic transactions made by cardholders using payment cards.
-Two versions of the protocol are supported ISO 8583:1993 and ISO 8583:2003 - choose one of the two scripts depending on your protocol version.
+The script enables you to monitor the applications using the ISO 8583 protocol to exchange electronic transactions made by cardholders using the payment cards.
+Two versions of the protocol are supported, ISO 8583:1993 and ISO 8583:2003 - choose one of the two scripts depending on your protocol version.
 The scripts report the operation names and messages issued in the communication.

+Note that the ISO 8583:1993 script provides versatile means of analysis and can be used as a starting template for new implementations.
+On the other hand, ISO 8583:2003  is just an example, based on limited scenarios which may not be sufficient to use is as a base for further development.

 ## What is Dynatrace DC RUM?